Olympus OM-4: Design history

 The OM-4Ti also introduced a new electronic flash-control system.
 Normally focal-plane shutters are limited in their maximum flash synchronization speed, because of the way they provide fast shutter speeds – timing the second shutter curtain to close more quickly after the first shutter curtain opens.
 This causes a narrowing of the slit "wiping" the exposure on the film.
 In effect, a horizontal focal-plane shutter made of cloth is only fully open and usable for flash exposure up to 1/60s.
 Any faster and a typical one-millisecond flash burst would only partially expose the film - the part open to the slit.
 The OM-4Ti overcame this problem by having the new Olympus F280 Full Synchro flash pulse its light continuously over 40 milliseconds, long enough to illuminate the slit as it crossed the entire focal plane, even at shutter speeds as fast as 1/2000s.
 There is, however, a concomitant loss of flash range.

 A black-finished version of the OM-4T came out in 1990, listing for $1250 (the champagne-finished body remained available for $1200).

-In the US market the OM-4T was renamed OM-4Ti in 1997 ($1819 list) when the replacement 4T top cover supply became exhausted and it was deemed too expensive for Olympus Japan to create more.
-The 4Ti had no feature changes over the 4T.
-The 4Ti was discontinued in 2002.
+In the US market the OM-4T was renamed OM-4Ti in 1997 ($1819 list) and was discontinued in 2002.

-Olympus failed to make the transition to autofocus (AF) 35 mm SLRs in the wake of the introduction of the landmark Minolta Maxxum 7000 in 1985.
-Most manual-focus SLRs disappeared by 1989.
-The OM-4 and OM-3 models were retained because Olympus had no appropriate successors.
-Their rugged construction also appealed to professional photographers, and some traditionalist amateurs who preferred manual-focus cameras.
-The Olympus OM-4 sold steadily to Olympus enthusiasts, but more and more slowly over its lifetime, as it became increasingly outdated.
-It remained in limited production until 2002, when the rise of digital SLRs gave Olympus an opportunity to get back into the SLR camera business with its Four Thirds System.
-The OM-4 is tough and reliable, and regarded as one of the finest SLRs of its generation.

-In popular culture

-Olympus OM-4 Ti appeared in the opening title for the movie Licence to Kill.